richmondu/toy_application/README.md

 # Design

 This solution uses </b>microservices architecture</b> instead of using serverless architecture for better control and flexibility - can run anywhere, any cloud, not tied up to AWS.
+Currently, there are only 2 containers - REST API microservice and NGINX microservice.

 - It uses the following tech stack: